-We ensure that there is external verification of standards in RE in a variety of ways.
-We use some of our Gold level Diocese support to evaluate the effectiveness of our provision.
-Our Ethos Team, consisting of the Headteacher, the RE Lead, our Parish Reverend and some of the Governors, including the Head of Governors, work together on the school's SIAMS self-evaluation tool to monitor and evaluate the effectiveness of RE in our school.
+We ensure that there is external verification of standards in RE.
+Our Ethos Team, consisting of the Headteacher, the RE Lead, our Parish Reverand and some of the Governors work together on the school's SIAMS self-evaluation tool to monitor and evaluate the effectiveness of RE in our school.